cybersader/awesome-cybersader/📁 51 - Cyberbase/Cyberbase Prompts/CB2 - Testing & Properties/CB2 - Testing & Properties.md

 Nevermind, I found the core issue.
 The parent mod-header mod-ui class didn't have a margin even though its child did.
 I'm guessing that inserting after the parent somehow makes the child freak out.
 Not sure how to account for that honestly.

+Anyway, I've sort of moved on from that problem and would like to insert some other things onto the page:

+1) **Including note frontmatter/properties:** the hardest thing will be making it so that "properties" or the frontmatter data associated with the note is parsed onto the page.
+If possible, I can make it so that I have to explicitly say what that frontmatter can be.
+I'll share some examples of how to do that below.
+2) Adding buttons fixed to the side for when the user goes into mobile.
+It would be awesome if the buttons are double click.
+On the first click, they open up and show the text associated with them.
+Their regular form just has the svg for them and they're square.
+These would be fixed to the side of `.markdown-preview-sizer markdown-preview-section` .
+I could also include a share button that allows mobile users to share the note anywhere.
+3) I want to include the same buttons under a section on the page under the div with `.outline-view-outer node-insert-event`.
+I'll show an example of what the element looks like.
+I would have a `.list-item published-section-header` div with the text like "Content" or "Actions".
 # current publish.js

 ```js